Linear Recursion: Preliminaries: Linear Iteration

-Although linear, some terms are not strongly normalising.
+\LLCI is a typed calculus.
+Note that, although linear, some untyped terms are not strongly normalisable.
 For instance, $\Delta \Delta$ where $\Delta = \lambda x. \Iter {S^2 0} {(\lambda xy.xy)}{ (\lambda y.yx)}$ reduces to itself.
-However, the linear type system defined in~\cite{AlvesS:TCS} ensures strong normalisation. \LLCI has all the power of \ST; we refer to~\cite{AlvesS:TCS} for more details and examples.
+However, the linear type system defined in~\cite{AlvesS:TCS} ensures strong normalisation.
+We recall the type definitions for \LLCI below.